AcaiSoftware/chatgpt-java/README.md

 # ChatGPT-Java
 A **Java** wrapper for the unofficial reverse-engineered [ChatGPT](https://chat.openai.com/) API.

+## Important Update
+OpenAI have recently implemented Cloudflare's Under Attack mode on ChatGPT, meaning you will need to supply a valid Cloudflare cookie and user agent to use the API.

+This may be temporary, however we do not know at the moment.

+Refer to the [Registering ChatGPT](https://github.com/AcaiSoftware/chatgpt-java#registering-chatgpt) section for more information on how to set these values.

 ## Add ChatGPT-Java to your own build
 ### Maven
 ```xml